celer-network/sgn-v2-networks/executor/README.md

 # Message Executor

-The message executor queries SGN for messages to be executed on-chain and submits them
+The message executor queries SGN for messages to be executed on-chain and submits them.
+A detailed walkthrough guide can be found in the [Integration Guide](https://im-docs.celer.network/developer/integration-guide#executor)'s "Executor" section

-Current release doesn't support re-submitting if the execution fails due to

 ## Steps to Run Executor